rksawyer/memfault-docs/docs/android/android-data-scrubbing.md

 replaced with a hash of that string, rendering it obfuscated.
 Since it is replaced with a stable hash, you will still be able to see if the same string appears multiple times in the logs.

+## Server-side vs On-device scrubbing

+Uploaded bug reports are _always_ scrubbed server-side, filtering traces and scrubbing logs based on the configured rules described above.

+The same rules are fetched by the Bort SDK (v3.4.0 or newer) and used to filter Caliper traces and scrubs logs on-device.
+The data scrubbing rules are fetched by Bort periodically (by default, once every 24h).